Are "DROP" and "WITHDRAW" the same thing?

 For business majors, a minor is not required.

-What minors are available in the College of Commerce and Business Administration?
+What minors are available in the School of Business & Industry?

 What if I want to transfer coursework from another school to JSU?